Skip to content

 • Filesystem is source of truth for version information

-• Entire PSADT Template_v4 structure copied pristine
+• Entire PSADT Template_v4 structure copied unmodified

 • Invoke-AppDeployToolkit.ps1 is generated from template (not copied)